SciML/ReservoirComputing.jl/CONTRIBUTING.md

 This repository uses [conventional commits](https://www.conventionalcommits.org/) (`docs:`, `fix:`, `feat:`, `chore:`, ...).

 Keep the subject short.
 Put what changed in the body.
-Do not add LLM `Co-Authored-By` trailers.

 ## Naming